Richard W. Prokopanko

 Susan Downie-Gagnon

-Susan Downie-Gagnon has dedicated 25 years to developing and spearheading strategies, special initiatives, and programs that span a diverse range of industries, including engagements with the private sector, government entities, academia, and non-profit organizations.
+Susan Downie-Gagnon has dedicated over 20 years to developing and leading strategies, special initiatives, and programs across a wide range of industries, including collaborations with the private sector, government, academia, and non-profit organizations.

-Susan’s expertise is widely recognized, leading to numerous invitations to contribute to think-tanks and focus groups aimed at molding the future of Canada’s natural resource sector.
-Her commitment extends beyond her professional endeavours, as she actively participates on various boards, including a charitable organization dedicated to supporting children affected by poverty.
+Her expertise is widely recognized, resulting in numerous invitations to participate in think-tanks and focus groups aimed at shaping the future of Canada’s natural resource sector.
+Beyond her professional pursuits, Susan actively serves on various boards, including a charitable organization dedicated to supporting children affected by poverty.

 Stewart Muir